Q: When are route maps released?

 Q: Does my registration include entry into the Door County Beer Festival?

-A: No. Riders receive lunch from Thyme Cuisine, a complimentary beer and unlimited Tapuat Kombucha.
+A: No. Riders receive lunch from Thyme Cuisine, a complimentary beer from One Barrel Brewing Co., and unlimited Tapuat Kombucha.
 Tickets to the tasting tent are sold separately.

 Q: How late will you serve the post-ride meal?